Molecular Biology of Pseudorabies Virus (PrV) – causative agent of Aujeszkys Disease

 - Klupp B.G., C.J.
 Hengartner, T.C.
 Mettenleiter, and L.W.
 Enquist.
 2004.
 Complete, annotated sequence of the pseudorabies virus genome.
 J. Virol.
 78: 424-440.

 Molecular mechanism of neurotropism

-As a neurotropic alphaherpesvirus PrV spreads transneuronally after infection of peripheral epithelial cells and nerve endings.
+As a neurotropic alphaherpesvirus, PrV spreads transneuronally after infection of peripheral epithelial cells and nerve endings.
 The molecular details for this neuronal spread are largely unknown.
-Using virus mutants expressing a GFP-tagged capsid protein infection and transport in axons can by visualized and tracked by confocal microscopy.
-In combination with electron microscopy and targeted mutagenesis we are investigating the molecular principles of neuronal infection and spread.
+Using virus mutants expressing a capsid protein with an autofluorescent tag infection and transport in axons can by visualized and tracked by confocal microscopy.
+In combination with electron microscopy and targeted mutagenesis, we are investigating the molecular principles of neuronal infection and spread.